Arranged overdrafts for our everyday current accounts

 A good way to compare the cost of our arranged overdraft with other overdrafts or ways of borrowing, is to look at the representative APR.
 The APR shows the cost of borrowing as an annual rate.

 APR stands for Annual Percentage Rate.
-It includes all the costs of borrowing including certain account fees and promotional rates.
-It’s for comparing costs between different products and providers.
+It includes all the costs of borrowing, including certain account fees, promotional rates and interest-free amounts.
+It's for comparing costs between different products and providers.

 To find out how much an overdraft would cost for any of our current accounts, see our overdraft calculator.